Plumsail/orgchart-docs/source/how-tos/drill-down-to-manager-of-user-from-url-by-default.rst

 For example, list item ID.
 If you use SharePoint On-Premises it can be domain account name like **domain\accountname**.
 Thus, :code:`accountname` is just identificator of employee.

-Open the configuration wizard of Org Chart, navigate to ‘Custom JavaScript’ step and paste this code into code editor:
+Open the configuration wizard of Org Chart, navigate to **Custom JavaScript** step and paste this code into code editor:

 .. code-block:: JavaScript